NoraAlbassam/Journal/README.md

 ## Usage

-- Tap the **plus (+)** icon to add a new journal entry
+- Tap the **plus (+)** icon to add a new journal entry.
-- Use the filter menu to sort or show bookmarked entries
+- Use the filter menu to sort or show bookmarked entries.
-- Swipe left on an entry to delete or swipe right to edit
+- Swipe left on an entry to delete or swipe right to edit.
-- Tap the bookmark icon to toggle bookmarking on an entry
+- Tap the bookmark icon to toggle bookmarking on an entry.
-- Use the search bar to quickly find journal entries by title or content
+- Use the search bar to quickly find journal entries by title or content.

 - ## Screenshots